 Here are the lone working and work alone acts and regulations found in the United Kingdom.
 We cover all the lone worker policy and legislation we have found for United Kingdom, including the guidence from the UK Health and Safety Executive.

 The UK Health and Safety Executive (HSE) defines lone workers as “those who work by themselves without close or direct supervision”.

 What is the HSE?

-The HSE (sponsored by the Department for Work and Pensions) is the body responsible for the encouragement, regulation and enforcement of workplace health, safety and welfare risks in England and Wales and Scotland.
+The UK Health and Safety Executive or HSE (sponsored by the Department for Work and Pensions) is the body responsible for the encouragement, regulation and enforcement of workplace health, safety and welfare risks in England and Wales and Scotland.